Gavin And Stacey finale may finally solve Bryn and Jason’s fishing trip mystery

 The BBC previously said that in the 2024 special Gavin and Stacey are “looking for new ways to spice up their 17-year marriage”, and Nessa begins a new business venture.

-Rob Brydon as Uncle Bryn prepares his Citroen Xsara Picasso, at Barry Island for a trip to Essex, as his sister-in-law Gwen has been “behaving most strangely”.
+Rob Brydon as Uncle Bryn prepares his Citroen Xsara Picasso, at Barry Island in Wales, for a trip to Essex, as his sister-in-law Gwen has been “behaving most strangely”.

 In Billericay in Essex, Gavin’s father Michael “Mick” Shipman (Larry Lamb) is upsetting his uptight wife Pamela Andrea “Pam” Shipman (Alison Steadman) as she is about to play hostess.